stefano-bosio/stefano-bosio.github.io/_pages/SBDD.md

 {% include base_path %}

+# SBDD

 Welcome to my poster!
-I'm Stefano, a Ph.D candidate at the University of Bologna and the Istituto Italiano di Tecnologia.
+I'm Stefano, a Ph.D student at the University of Bologna and the Istituto Italiano di Tecnologia.
 Thank you for taking the time to scan my QR code and visit my poster.

-Please feel free to download a [PDF version of my poster](link al poster) or contact me if you have any questions or would like to learn more about my research.
-If I am not at my poster, you can reach me at:
+Please feel free to download a [PDF version of my poster](link al poster).
+If you have any questions or you just would like to learn more about my research reach me at:

 * stefano.bosio2@unibo.it
 * stefano.bosio@iit.it